captionpoint/captionpoint-plays/PETER-PAN-scratch.md

 [Mysterious Ping sound]

 ---
+class: song
 ## JIM:

-♪  Oh when the saints Oh when the saints
+Oh when the saints

+…Oh when the saints

 ---
+class: song
 ## ALL:

-Oh when the saints Oh when the saints go marching in Lord I want to be in that number When the saints go marching in . . . ♪
+Oh when the saints

+…Oh when the saints go marching in
-♪ Jazzy recording of The Saints Go Marching In ♪

 ---
+class: song
+Lord I want to be in that number

+When the saints go marching in . . .

 ---
+class: center, middle
+♪ Jazzy recording of The Saints Go Marching In ♪

 ---
 ---

 MOVEMENT TWO:

 ---
 ---

 ## Michael: